sahils0305/EMA-FDA---Regulatory-Bulletin/README.md

 - 🌍 WHO — World Health Organization

 ## What it does
-- Pulls live updates from 8 official regulatory RSS feeds daily
+- Pulls live updates from 8 global regulatory and harmonization body RSS feeds
 - Filters to the most recent 30 days
 - Uses Groq AI (Llama 3.1) to generate plain-language summaries of each update
 - Displays everything as a searchable, filterable live bulletin with per-agency filtering